Tyler Legacy reveals memorial in honor of late veteran, former student

-TYLER, Texas (KETK)- Tyler Legacy High School held a special ceremony on Tuesday.
+TYLER, Texas (KETK)- Tyler Legacy High School held a special ceremony on Tuesday to honor one of their fallen alumni.

-They honored Jesse Anderson, a 1996 Tyler Legacy graduate, who died during an army training exercise some months ago.
+They honored Jesse Anderson, a 1996 Tyler Legacy graduate, who died during an army training exercise in Idaho back at the beginning of February.

 During the ceremony, the school showed that his name is now engraved on a memorial.
 Friends, faculty and students showed their support.